Richard Beymer: Filmmaker

-Beymer turned to filmmaking with The Innerview (1973), which he wrote, produced and directed as well as starred.
+Beymer turned to filmmaking with The Innerview (1973), which he wrote, produced, directed, and starred.

 He starred in, wrote and directed episodes of the television series Insight.
 He lived for two years in a commune and worked in Switzerland.

 "I never left the movies," Beymer said.
 "I just made different kinds of movies."

 Return to acting

-Beymer returned to Los Angeles in 1982 to reactivate his career.
+Beymer returned to Los Angeles in 1982 to restart his career.

 He appeared in Cross Country (1983).
 He had roles in Paper Dolls (1984), playing the husband of Mimi Rogers, and Generation (1985).
 His television appearances at the time include Moonlighting, Dallas, The Bronx Zoo and Buck James, and co-starred in the film Silent Night, Deadly Night 3: Better Watch Out!
 (1989).

-Beymer was widely seen in Twin Peaks (1990–91) playing Ben Horne.
+Beymer was widely seen in Twin Peaks (1990–1991) playing Ben Horne.
 He followed it in Blackbelt (1992) and The Presence (1993).

 He made three appearances on Star Trek: Deep Space Nine as Li Nalas in the episodes "The Homecoming", "The Circle", and "The Siege".

-Beymer could also be seen in Under Investigation (1993), My Girl 2 (1994), State of Emergency (1994), The Disappearance of Kevin Johnson (1996), several episodes of Murder, She Wrote, A Face to Die For (1996), The Little Death (1996), Foxfire (1996), Elvis Meets Nixon (1997) and Home: the Horror Story.
+Beymer was seen in Under Investigation (1993), My Girl 2 (1994), State of Emergency (1994), The Disappearance of Kevin Johnson (1996), several episodes of Murder, She Wrote, A Face to Die For (1996), The Little Death (1996), Foxfire (1996), Elvis Meets Nixon (1997) and Home: the Horror Story.
 He was in episodes of Flipper, The X-Files, Vengeance Unlimited, Profiler, and Family Law.

 Beymer reprised his role as Ben Horne in the third season of Twin Peaks in 2017.

 In 2019, Beymer visited the set of Steven Spielberg's remake of West Side Story.
-In December 2021, the film's star, Rachel Zegler, released two photos on her Instagram page: One of Beymer sitting next to Spielberg; another of Beymer hugging Zegler while screenwriter Tony Kushner looked on.
+In December 2021, Rachel Zegler, the film's star, released two photos on her Instagram page: One of Beymer sitting next to Spielberg; another of Beymer hugging Zegler while screenwriter Tony Kushner looked on.
 According to Zegler, Beymer said "Te adoro María" to her "over and over again" as they embraced.

 Filmmaking

-In the early 2000s Beymer was already making documentaries.
-One entitled Whatever Happened to Richard Beymer?, which chronicled his obsession with photography throughout his life, was screened at the 2002 Twin Peaks Festival in Seattle.
+In the early 2000s, Beymer was making documentaries.
+One titled Whatever Happened to Richard Beymer?, which chronicled his obsession with photography throughout his life, was screened at the 2002 Twin Peaks Festival in Seattle.

-He was in Sadie's Waltz (2008) then focused on directing documentaries: The Passing of a Saint (2010), It's a Beautiful World (2014), Richard Beymer's Before... the Big Bang (2016), I Had Bad Milk in Dehradun (2017), and Behind the Red Curtain (2017).
+He was in Sadie's Waltz (2008), then focused on directing documentaries: The Passing of a Saint (2010), It's a Beautiful World (2014), Richard Beymer's Before...the Big Bang (2016), I Had Bad Milk in Dehradun (2017), and Behind the Red Curtain (2017).

-The avant-garde film The Innerview, which he directed, produced, wrote the screenplay for and edited, won the Josef von Sternberg Award at the Mannheim-Heidelberg International Filmfestival in 1974.
-His 2010 film, The Passing of a Saint, chronicles the funeral rites of Maharishi Mahesh Yogi.
-In April 2014 his film of a trip to India with David Lynch, It's a Beautiful World, was released.
+The avant-garde film The Innerview, which he directed, produced, wrote the screenplay, and edited, won the Josef von Sternberg Award at the Mannheim-Heidelberg International Filmfestival in 1974.
+His 2010 film The Passing of a Saint chronicles the funeral rites of Maharishi Mahesh Yogi.
+In April 2014, It's a Beautiful World, his film of a trip to India with David Lynch, was released.

 Books

-In 2007 Beymer completed his first book, a self-published novel, Impostor: Or Whatever Happened to Richard Beymer?, a semi-autobiographical account of a young actor's struggle to find himself.
+In 2007 Beymer completed Impostor: Or Whatever Happened to Richard Beymer?, his first book, a self-published novel and a semi-autobiographical account of a young actor's struggle to find himself.